LunaAiSystems/LunaAiSystems/README.md

--🧠 Luna System – Private AI Cognition Engine
+🧠 Luna System – Private AI Cognition Engine
 Luna is a Swift + Python native macOS platform designed as a private, project-centric AI cognition engine.
 It powers auto-generating multi-agent reasoning scenarios, self-iterating agents that dynamically tune their parameters, and swarm self-cloning workers for continuous background analysis.
-The system integrates NLP, web intelligence, geolocation, chat analysis, and code management, with all data stored locally (except LLM inference) in specialized databases.
-The Swift frontend leverages CoreML for on-device ML, while the Python backend handles analysis and orchestration.
+The system integrates NLP, web intelligence, geolocation, chat analysis, and code management, with support for Mistral, OpenAI, and Google Gemini LLMs (via 10 Mistral API keys and other provider APIs).
+All data is stored locally (except LLM inference) in specialized databases, with a CoreML-powered Swift frontend and a robust Python backend.
 This is a private repository for internal development and experimentation.

 🌟 Core Features